top of page

 What a “whole food” supplement is, is one of the most obscured and misunderstood terms in the supplement industry.
 Without the FDA stepping in and setting an actual definition, manufacturers are free to call anything a “whole food” supplement and market products however they want, no matter how misleading or inaccurate.

 Here is the Rooted Nutrition definition of a whole food supplement: A true, whole-food supplement is made from nothing but 100% whole foods.
-These foods are ground and dried or concentrated (for example, forty pounds of food concentrated down into one pound of powder, you may see on the label "40:1") and dried.
+These foods are ground and dried or concentrated (for example, forty pounds of food concentrated down into one pound of powder, you might see this listed as 40:1 or similar) and dried.

 Genuine whole food supplements contain nutrients and all the other compounds found in food in their naturally occurring forms and ratios, the way our bodies have evolved to obtain nutrition.